 Stillwater Creek flows north through a narrow channel within the Study Area.
 Surface drainage is managed by a large CSP culvert that extends under the abandoned railway.
 The water was slow moving and clear at the time of the Site visit, and no aquatic vegetation was observed within the channel.
-There were no visible signs of bank erosion along the Stillwater Creek both north and south of the railway however erosion was observed at points along the western side of the valley associated with stormwater runoff channels from parking lots, etc. Passage through the culvert running under the abandoned rail line was unobstructed; however, the culvert running under the active rail line to the north of the site was observed to be perched on it's north side by approximately 1 meter which presents a barrier to upstream passage.
+There were no visible signs of bank erosion along the Stillwater Creek both north and south of the railway however erosion was observed at points along the western side of the valley associated with stormwater runoff channels from parking lots, etc. Passage through the culvert running under the abandoned rail line was unobstructed; however, the culvert running under the active Beachburg Rail line to the north of the Site was observed to be perched on its north side by approximately 1 meter which presents a major barrier to upstream passage (Refer to Figure 1 above).

-There are two (2) wetland communities within the Site; a MAMM3 - Mixed Mineral Meadow Marsh and a SWTM3-6 - Mixed Willow Mineral Deciduous Thicket Swamp.
-Both features are situated adjacent to Stillwater Creek, and another small MAMM3 ecosite is situated north of the naturalized Scots Pine plantation where the entrance to the Site is planned.
-It should be noted that this unevaluated wetland is currently mapped as "Swamp" on the RCVA's geoportal online mapping data tool (RVCA, 2021); however, upon review during the 2021 field investigations, the only wetland feature observed in this area is the MAMM3 - Mixed Meadow Marsh community noted above.
+There are three (3) wetland communities within the Site; two (2) MAMM3 - Mixed Mineral Meadow Marsh ecosites, a SWTM2-1 - Red-Osier Dogwood Mineral Deciduous Thicket Swamp ecosite, and a SWTM3-6 - Mixed Willow Mineral Deciduous Thicket Swamp ecosite.
+All ecosites are situated adjacent to Stillwater Creek; one (1) MAMM3 ecosite and the SWTM3-6 ecosite are located south of the rail line, and one (1) MAMM3 ecosite and the SWTM2-1 are situated northeast of the naturalized Scots Pine plantation where the entrance to the Site is planned.
+It should be noted that according to MNRFs provincial mapping unit (MNRF, 2019) this unevaluated wetland is currently mapped as a 6,462 m2 "Swamp"; however, upon review during the 2021 and 2022 field investigations, the only wetland feature observed in this area are the MAMM3 - Mixed Meadow Marsh and SWTM2-1 - Red-Osier Dogwood Mineral Deciduous Thicket Swamp ecosites noted above, that when combined, measures approximately 824 m2.